sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 ### Test Mode

-AWS starts RDS and Aurora databases that have been stopped for 7 days, but we need a faster mechanism for realistic, end-to-end testing.
-Temporarily change these parameters in CloudFormation:
+AWS starts RDS and Aurora databases that have been stopped for 7&nbsp;days, but we need a faster mechanism for realistic, end-to-end testing.
+Temporarily change these parameters:

 |Parameter|Normal|Test|
 |:---|:---:|:---:|